grplyler/cisco-cheatsheet/README.md

 **Warning, use at your own risk.
 I created these scripts with an educational mindset while studying for my CCNA**

-A Cisco Cheatsheet for bootstrapping, boilerplate, hardening, and configuring Cisco routers and switches.
+A Cisco Cheatsheet: Commands and Snippets for bootstrapping, boilerplate, configuration and hardening of Cisco routers and switches.

-Includes a **Handy** [FTP Server](#ftp-server-usage) (python pftpdlib) included for backing up and restoring your config
+Includes a **Handy** [FTP Server](#ftp-server-usage) (python pftpdlib) included for backing up and restoring your config (and also when kids delete the IOS)

 ## Quick Navigtation
----

 ### Quick Snippets & Scripts
   - [Intialize](#intialize)